 Remember, you get what you give.

 Your work speaks for itself.
-Focus on creating and sharing great work, and the clients will come to you.
+Make good stuff, share it, and clients will find you.

 See you in another one!